TheLacrox/react-typescript-tailwind-template/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
+Include a tailwind build to compile tailwind.<br />
+The page will reload if you make edits.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />

 You will also see any lint errors in the console.

 ### `npm test`